United States military beret flash: State defense forces

-The state defense forces—also known as state guard, state military reserve, or militia—in many US states and territories wear modified versions of Army uniforms.
-To help separate state guard units from Army units, such as the Army National Guard, they will often wear unique name tape, badges, shoulder sleeve insignia, and/or headgear.
-If the militia unit chooses to wear the Army black beret, a unique organizational beret flash is worn to help further distinguish them from Army units.
-These state military reserve organizational beret flashes are worn in the same manner as Army beret flashes are today.
+The US state defense forces—also known as state guard, state military reserve, or state militia—in many US states and territories wear modified versions of US military uniforms.
+To help separate state guard units from US military units, such as the Army National Guard, they will wear unique name tape, badges, shoulder sleeve insignia, and/or headgear.
+If the militia unit chooses to wear a military beret, a unique organizational beret flash is worn to help distinguish them from Army or Air Force formations.
+These state military reserve organizational beret flashes are worn in the same manner as today's Army or Air Force beret flashes.
 The following is a list of some organizational beret flashes worn by various state and territory militias: